RenewalRate.ca

 Net dollar value of switching$0

-How the math works
+How does the math work?

 The five-year interest figure for each rate is computed by amortizing the balance at the rate over the remaining amortization, summing the interest portion of every monthly payment for 60 months.
 Canadian semi-annual compounding (Interest Act s.
 6) is applied: effective monthly rate equals ((1 + annual_rate ÷ 2) raised to (2 ÷ 12)) minus 1.

-The interest saved is the posted-rate five-year interest minus the market-rate five-year interest.
+The interest saved is the renewal-letter-rate five-year interest minus the market-rate five-year interest.
 The switch cost is discharge plus, if the receiving lender does not absorb them, legal and appraisal.
 The net value is interest saved minus net switch costs.

 This is the rate-only comparison.
 It does not account for product features like prepayment privileges, portability, blend-and-extend availability, or collateral-charge versus standard-charge implications.
 The renewal-letter calculator covers the eight-item completeness checklist that goes beyond rate.